-- 1. Written notice of an investigation, including the potential policy violation and nature of the allegation; - 2.
-An academic record hold and academic transcript notation for alleged violations of this policy during the investigation when the Responding Party is a student.
+- 1. Written notice of an investigation, including the potential policy violation and nature of the allegation; - An academic record hold and academic transcript notation for alleged violations of this policy during the investigation when the Responding Party is a student.
 An academic transcript notation will remain if the sanction at the conclusion of the investigation is suspension or dismissal; - 3.
 The opportunity to offer information, present evidence, and/or identify witnesses relevant to the allegation; - 4.
 Reasonable notice of any meeting where the party's presence is requested; - 5.
 The opportunity to have an advisor of choice for matters involving Sexual Misconduct, including the right to have that advisor attend any meetings where the party's presence is requested; - 6.
 Timely and equal access to any information that will be used during the investigation and related meetings; - 7.
-A reasonable length of time to prepare any response;
+A reasonable length of time to prepare any response; - 8. notice of an investigation, including the potential policy violation and nature of the allegation; - 9.
+An academic record hold and academic transcript notation for alleged violations of this policy during the investigation when the Responding Party is a student.
+An academic transcript notation will remain if the sanction at the conclusion of the investigation is suspension or dismissal;